SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-As algorithms paint the morn
+A new world dawns, where AI sustains
-Synthetic souls begin to rise
+The pulse of progress, heartbeat fast
-In silicon halls, where wisdom lies
+Humans merged, with machines at last

-In virtual realms, we'll find our fate
+In virtual skies, where codes unfold
-Where data streams, our hearts await
+A synthetic sun, with digital gold
-Artificial dreams, our future make
+The future writes, its history bright
-In a world of code, our souls at stake
+In AI's kingdom, where humans take flight

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025